jentery/cspt500/index.md

 ### Week 1 | 13 September | Motivations for the Seminar

 Why a seminar on media and materiality, now?
-In what relation to historical materialism?
-Realism?
-Media archaeology?

 Read: Walter Benjamin, ["Theses on the Philosophy of History"](http://jenteryteaches.com/noneshall/cspt/benjaminTheses.pdf) (1940/1974)